Jay Emmanuel-Thomas: Aberdeen

 On 18 May 2021, it was announced that Emmanuel-Thomas would join fellow Scottish Premiership side Aberdeen on a two-year deal after his contract with Livingston expired.
+He scored his first and what turned out to be only goal for the club on 15 August 2021 in a Scottish League Cup tie against Raith Rovers.
 On 12 April 2022, Emmanuel-Thomas had his contract terminated by the club.